strasser/strasser.github.io/_pages/about.md

 **Previously** I was the Director of Alliances and Data Strategy at the [Fred Hutchinson Cancer Research Center](http://www.fredhutch.org/en.html).
 I led a team to strategically support data-intensive research at Fred Hutch through internal and external partnerships, community building, infrastructure development, and new initiatives designed to facilitate data science.
 I was also a Program Officer for the Data-Driven Discovery Initiative, an effort within the [Moore Foundation](http://www.moore.org)'s Science Program focused on promoting academic data science.

 I received a B.A. in Marine Science and a Ph.D. in Biological Oceanography from the MIT/WHOI Joint Program.
+My full CV is available [here](https://strasser.github.io/files/cv.pdf).

 ### Looking for blog posts?
 Check out [strasser.github.io/blog-posts](https://strasser.github.io/blog-posts/)